g-ford/cradle/part12/README.markdown

         l <- newLabel
         return (l ++ ":  #" ++ x)

 Let's take a moment to understand what this one is doing.
 You'll recall that the State Monad is a wrapper for the type `s -> (a, s)` which means that the above type signature expands into `String -> s -> (String, s)`.
 This means that this function will also take the state as input, which is then passed onto `newLabel` through the State Monads internals.
+This is a key concept in turning your manual state management code into something that can be used with the state monad.
+[Mike Vanier explains](http://mvanier.livejournal.com/1901.html) how we can turn the 5 different type of functions using state into one standard format: `s -> (String, s)`.

+The next example is calling multiple functions that use state from one function.

+    -- Simple example showing how we no longer need to manually thread the state when creating labels fakeIfStatement :: MyStateMonad String
+    fakeIfStatement = do
+        falseBranch <- newLabel
+        endLabel <- newLabel
+        return ("if not true then \njump " ++ falseBranch ++ "\nDo some true stuff\njump " ++ endLabel ++ "\n" ++ falseBranch ++ ": #some stuff to do if false\n" ++ endLabel)

+## Executing the State Monad

+Finally we need to tie it all together.
+The state monad comes with three utility functions for executing the code.

+1. `runState` returns the result and the state as a tuple
+2. `evalState` returns the result and discards the state i.e. `(result, _) = runState`
+3. `execState` returns the state only and discards the result i.e. `(_, state) = runState`

+Each of these functions take a fucntion of type `State s a` and an intial state of type `s`.
+So first we will create our initial state.

+    initialState = EmitStuff { lblCounter = 0, lastLabel = "" }

+We can then use any of the utility functions to execute our code against this state.

+    runState fakeIfStatement initialState
+    -- or
+    evalState newLabel initialState

+But this is not very useful as the state is reset everytime we apply it to a new function.
+We have already seen the answer in `fakeIfStatement`.
+We simply create one function that executes all the other functions for the duration of the state.

+    -- Tying it all together
+    emitAll = evalState emit EmitStuff { lblCounter = 0, lastLabel = "" }
+        where emit = do
+                  a <- emitLabelAndComment "This is the first label" b <- fakeIfStatement
+                  c <- emitLabelAndComment "This is the last label" return (a ++ "\n" ++  b ++ "\n" ++ c)

+Now if you were to execute `putStrLn & emitAll` in `ghci` you will see labels nicely placed and incremented as expected.

+You can download and play with all of the above from Github.

+## Implementing in LBaCH